JacobBonner/JenkinsTutorial/README.md

 3. Next you need to connect your ngrok account to your Jenkins server.
     - From the directory `JenkinsTutorial\vagrant`, run the command `vagrant ssh jenkins_server`.
-    - Copy and paste the command shown for you under step 2 on the ngrok steup page.
+    - Copy and paste the command shown for you under step 2 on the ngrok setup page.
 It should be `ngrok authtoken {YOUR_TOKEN}`.

-4. Now you need to setup the tunnel.
+4. Now you need to set up the tunnel.
     - Run the command `ngrok http 8080`.
 You should then see text similar to the following:
         ```
         ngrok by @inconshreveable                                            (Ctrl+C to quit)